Amber Heard Said Ex Johnny Depp Could Be ‘A Monster’

-Actress Amber Heard has said her ex-husband Johnny Depp could be “a monster,” reports the BBC.

-In an ongoing court case, in which Depp is suing the Sun for libel, Heard stated Depp could be “generous” and “loving” when sober, but that his other side was “a monster.”
+Actress Amber Heard has said her ex-husband, Johnny Depp, could be “a monster,” reports the BBC.
+In an ongoing court case, in which Depp is suing The Sun for libel, Heard stated Depp could be “generous” and “loving” when sober, but that his other side was “a monster.”

-A text to her mother revealed she was “heartbroken that this is who I love.”

-In a written statement, her sister claimed she felt sick upon disovering Heard would marry Depp.
+In a written statement, her sister claimed she felt sick upon discovering Heard would marry Depp.

-Lawyer Sasha Wass, QC, read text messages Heard had sent to her mother.
+Lawyer Sasha Wass, QC, read text messages that Heard had sent to her mother.

-Another said, “He’s nuts, mum.
+“It’s terrible, mum.
+I don’t know what to do,” one read.
+“He’s nuts, mum.
 Violent and crazy.
-I’m heartbroken that this is who I love.”
+I’m heartbroken that this is who I love,” another text stated.

-Heard told the court that the year she had spent with Depp when he was allegedly sober was “wonderful.”

 She said she was comfortable telling her mother about Depp’s behavior, but couldn’t disclose his actions to her father.